hkirk/swtafp-slides/slides/09/architecture.md

 * IO is from Haskell
 * Used to force inpure code away from pure code
-* Baked in to type system
+* Baked in to Haskell type system

 ----